jschristie/docs/sources/faq/troubleshooting.md

 3. Replace the the authentication mode using `ldapmodify` command.

-`/opt/opendj/bin/ldapmodify -p 1389 -D 'cn=directory manager' -w 'YOUR_BIND_PASSWORD' -f ~/changeAuth.ldif
+`/opt/opendj/bin/ldapmodify -p 1636 -Z -X -D 'cn=directory manager' -w 'YOUR_BIND_PASSWORD' -f ~/changeAuth.ldif

 ## No admin access after Cache Refresh?
 Add the password for your admin account to `~/.pw` and then use the commands below to add yourself as an admin.